 Turn it down and continue to stir constantly in the saucepan then transfer to a sink filled with water and continue to stir so that it cools quickly (make sure not to get any extra water in the pan).

-Pour it in an ice cube making tray and leave it in the fridge to set for at least one hour.
+Pour it in an ice ball mold and fill half (semi sphere/half sphere?) place the lid on and fill the ball from the top hole.
+Leave it in the fridge to set for at least one hour.

-When it is set, serve it with 1 tbs soy bean powder and 1 tbs brown sugar syrup
+When it is set, remove from the mold and serve it with 1 tbs soy bean powder and 1 tbs brown sugar syrup